Maple-on/C-projects/README.md

-# Demo hello
-My own projects using C++
+# My own projects using C++
-# subheader
-checking for updates
+Here you can find my projects
+# Read to understand what each project does
 areas.cpp // is the program to calculate the area of different figures with different shapes

 calculation.cpp // is the program to make calculations